top of page

 William Kimball

-Bill Kimball moved to Corte Madera in 2014, after living in the Bay Area for nearly 20 years.
-He and his family live in Mariner Cove, where Bill has held leadership positions in his local neighborhood association, including liaison to the Town Council and President.
-His community activities include a leadership role in his son’s Cub Scout pack and membership in the Lion’s Club.
+Bill Kimball moved to Corte Madera in 2014 after living in the Bay Area for nearly 20 years.
+He and his family live in Mariner Cove, where Bill has held leadership positions in his neighborhood association, including three terms as President.
 He has served on the Board of the Corte Madera Community Foundation since 2022.

-Bill grew up in a small North Carolina town and graduated from the University of North Carolina at Chapel Hill as a Morehead Scholar.
-After teaching high school English for two years, Bill went to law school at the University of Virginia and practiced law for several years in New York and Washington before moving to California.
-A former federal prosecutor and SEC enforcement attorney, Bill is a white-collar litigator who defends individuals in the Bay Area and across the country in criminal, civil, and regulatory investigations by federal and state government entities.
+Bill grew up in a small North Carolina town and graduated from the University of North Carolina.
+After teaching high school for two years, he went to law school at the University of Virginia and practiced law in New York and Washington, D.C. before moving to California in 1995.
+A former federal prosecutor and former SEC enforcement attorney, Bill has more than 35

 Nate Blomgren (1).jpeg